 bathycyroe fosteri

-Bathycyroe fosteri is a midwater lobate ctenophore, about 5 cm tall.
+This Bathycyroe fosteri, a midwater lobate ctenophore, is about 5 centimeters tall.
 Ctenophores have such fragile bodies that they cannot be preserved for study; they simply dissolve in any chemical solution.
-New species are described from photographs and living specimens carefully collected by hand or in large containers attached to ROVs or submersibles.
+New species are described from photographs and living specimens, which are carefully collected by hand or in large containers attached to remotely operated vehicles or submersibles.
 Click image for larger view and image credit.

 The Heart of the Sea: Exploring Marine Biodiversity of the Celebes Sea